 In other news, a Hindu spokesperson recently praised the increased introduction of yoga rooms at a number of global airports, highlighting the disconnect between secular American narratives of modern yoga versus Hindu conceptualizations of all yoga as inherently spiritual/religious.

-yoga is secular, spiritual, religious, or something else entirely?
+Do you think yoga is secular, spiritual, religious, or something else entirely?